Notion vs Roam Research: Workspace or Networked Notes?

 Pick Roam Research if your job is reading and writing

-You're an individual knowledge worker, researcher, writer, PhD student, consultant, whose output is shaped over months and years of compounding notes.
+You're an individual knowledge worker, researcher, writer, PhD student, consultant, whose output is honed over months and years of compounding notes.
 You think in bidirectional links and live in block references.
 You want daily notes as the home page.
 You're willing to pay $15/month (or $500 Believer) for a tool engineered around how you think, not around how a team coordinates.
 The team-tool features in Notion are noise for your workflow.

 When to Pick Atlas